Complete List of AP Courses and Tests

 It takes years of math classes to build up to Calculus BC questions like this one.
 View a whole free-response section here if you're curious about how hard Calculus BC is.

-On the flip side, some of the most popular tests, such as US History and US Government, have some of the lowest passing rates.
+On the flip side, some of the most popular tests, such as English Language and Psychology, have some of the lowest passing rates.
 This is likely because a wider pool of test takers means that there are more underprepared and unprepared students.

 In addition, note that English Language and Environmental Science—also popular tests—have very low 5 rates, under 10%.
 This could be because, again, a wider test taker pool makes for more unprepared students.